-Having multiple stacks also has the advantage of ensuring the in-tunnel air quality is better and the tunnel is safer for vehicles.
-It is proposed that there will be (at a minimum) 5,000 trucks and 9,000 cars travelling in the NorthConnex per day.
-Using other Sydney tunnels as a guide, it is highly likely there will be regular breakdowns and catastrophic events such as a truck catching on fire.
-These events would contribute to spike in air pollution in the tunnel or vehicles being trapped for extended periods.
-By having multiple ventilation stacks, this would allow the contaminated air to be emitted from the tunnel at more regular intervals, thereby ensuring a safer tunnel environment.
+Having multiple stacks also has the advantage of ensuring the in-tunnel air quality is better and the tunnel is safer for vehicles in the event of traffic stoppages and events such as a truck catching on fire which would lead to a spike in pollution levels.
+Multiple ventilation stacks would allow the contaminated air to be emitted from the tunnel at more regular intervals, thereby ensuring a safer tunnel environment.